Political Science, M.A.

 The Reubin O’D. Askew Department of Government offers a fully online program for the M.A. in Political Science.
 To be eligible to apply for the online program, students must live outside of Escambia and Santa Rosa counties in Florida.
 Note this is a synchronous course delivery program, meaning that students are required to attend live lectures via the University's online video conferencing system for courses.
 Through this format, students benefit from face-to-face interaction with other students and faculty in real time while also enjoying the flexibility of online course delivery.
 The strength of the online graduate program and students' success depend on these live interactions.

 In addition to the University graduate admission requirements described in the Admissions section of the catalog, the department bases decisions for regular admission on a holistic review of credentials in which the following criteria can be used to assess the potential success of each applicant:

-- Undergraduate cumulative GPA of 3.0 or above
+- Undergraduate institutional GPA of 3.0 or above

 - Submission of a sample research paper

 - Completion of Supplemental Questions on Graduate Application

 Political Science Core

 |POS 6704||Political Science Research Methods||3|

 |Non-thesis students take 15 sh of electives, of which 6 sh may be taken outside of the discipline.
 Non-political science credits require prior approval of the department chair.||15|